laboratoire écologie et art pour une société en transition

 The Buissonnets site in Versoix (GE) is an urban wasteland, a space located between residential villas and social housing.
 This area, where different social realities coexist, constitutes what the book La Ville relationnelle calls a space of programmatic freedom, a fallow place conducive to experimenting with new ways of living together.

 Devenirs buissons proposes to activate this place collectively and symbolically, through forms of visual art and temporary architecture carried out in collaboration with residents, associations, institutions, and researchers from various disciplines.
-Through their unique and poetic forms, these interventions seek to spark narratives, uses, and imaginations that could not blossom in the shadow of large-scale traditional urban development programs.
+Through their unique and poetic forms, these interventions seek to spark narratives, uses, and imaginations that could not blossom in the shadow of large-scale traditional urban planning programs.

 The wasteland becomes a third place, a welcoming intermediate space, located between home and work, where informal social ties can be re-established.
 This type of socially fertile environment helps to produce “creative germinations” — new forms of cohabitation, shared governance, and conviviality.